RupeshKumar4511/Full_Stack_Development/ExpressJs/README.md

 <br>
 It helps us handle user login, signup, social login (Google, Facebook, etc.), and more.

+# arctic :
+Arctic is a collection of OAuth 2.0 clients for popular providers.
+Only the authorization code flow is supported.
+Built on top of the Fetch API, it's light weight, fully-typed, and runtime-agnostic.

 # Mongoose module :
 Mongoose is an Object Data Modeling (ODM) library for MongoDB, used with Node.js.
 It helps in:
 <br>